 How long does the intern selection process typically take?

 Internship candidates are usually selected within six weeks after the deadline date.
 You will hear from NCMEC directly should there be an interest in a phone or in person interview.
-Generally, if you do not hear from either NCMEC within the six week timeframe, other candidates have been selected.
+Generally, if you do not hear from NCMEC within the six week timeframe, other candidates may have been selected.

 How long do you keep applications on file?